Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1600.md

 How does Test Kitchen know about dependent cookbooks?
 What if A calls B, how does Test Kitchen know about that?
 Test Kitchen is Berksfile aware - it will haul stuff in.
 Test Kitchen abuses Berkshelf in that it just uses the dependency resolver to copy cookbooks in via scp.

+What about using Test Kitchen to test post-deploy?
+I'd rather write one set of tests with Test Kitchen?
+The Opscode consulting team is experimenting with this with a proxy driver.
+This is where it is handy to use Serverspec as you could tell it to run in different places.
+Cookbook tests tend to translate pretty well to post deployment monitoring tests (like flapjack cucumber).
+Jamie is also using Elixir runners as performance tests as well.

 ## What will we do now?
 What needs to happen next?